kschiu/AgileProjectMgmnt/agility/README.md

 * Button to generate analytics for a sprint, once the sprint period is over.

 Analytics (FOR RETROSPECTIVE)

+* NEED TO MAKE BTN TO GENERATE A SPRINT ANALYTIC IFF THE PERIOD IS OVER.

 * Completed / Uncompleted tasks (query for completed/incomplete tasks.
 Query)
 * Tasks in a sprint that a user owns (Q for request.user and tthe sprint tasks)
 * total tasks in a sprint